-Development of WDM per-channel power efficiency over time.
-The starting bitrate (2.5 Gbps) roughly corresponds with 1998, the latest bitrate (600 Gbps) corresponds with 2020.
-As indicated by the time scale, the development over time along the curve towards higher bit rates is approximately linear.
+Development of WDM per-channel power efficiency over bitrate and time.
+The transponder starting bitrate (2.5 Gbps) roughly corresponds with 1998, the latest bitrate (600 Gbps) corresponds with 2020.

-www.adva.com/en/about-us/sustainability ADVA - Sustainability report 2021 64
+ADVA - ESG report 2022 77 www.adva.com/en/about-us/sustainability